Craps: Names of rolls

-Rolls of 4, 6, 8, and 10 are called "hard" or "easy" (e.g. "six the hard way", "easy eight", "hard ten") depending on whether they were rolled as a "double" or as any other combination of values, because of their significance in center table bets known as the "hard ways".
+Rolls of 4, 6, 8, and 10 are called "hard" or "gag", when rolled as a double, or "easy", when rolled with two different numbers.
+For example, rolls will be called "six the hard way", "easy eight", "hard ten", etc., because of their significance in center table bets known as the "hard ways".
 Hard way rolls are so named because there is only one way to roll them (i.e., the value on each die is the same when the number is rolled).
-Consequently, it is more likely to roll the number in combinations (easy) rather than as a double (hard).
+Consequently, it is more likely to roll the number in different-number combinations (easy) rather than as a double (hard).